akhilesh-w/logseq/pages/B___Atomic Habits.md

 	- But when we repeat 1 percent errors, day after day, by replicating poor decisions, duplicating tiny mistakes, and rationalizing little excuses, our small choices compound into toxic results.
 - Favorite highlights
 - Success is the product of daily habits - not once-in-lifetime transformation.
 - Your outcomes are a lagging measure of your habits.
-Your new worth is a lagging
+Your net worth is a lagging measure of your financial habits.
+Your weight is a lagging measure of